...

 • Neurological conditions only affect older people:

 Neurological conditions can affect individuals of any age, including children and young adults.
-While certain conditions like dementia are more commonly associated with aging, numerous neurological conditions can manifest in early childhood or adulthood.
+While certain conditions like dementia are more commonly associated with ageing, numerous neurological conditions can manifest in early childhood or adulthood.
 It’s essential to be aware of the diverse range of conditions and their potential impact across different age groups.

 • Neurological conditions are untreatable:

 Many neurological conditions have treatment options available.
 While some conditions may not have a cure, there are various treatments and therapies aimed at managing symptoms, slowing progression, and improving quality of life.
-It’s important to consult with a neurologist who can provide personalized care and explore available treatment options.
+It’s important to consult with a neurologist who can provide personalised care and explore available treatment options.

 • Neurological conditions are always visible: